arcruz0/quarto-compact/README.md

 ## Installation and usage

-To add the template *to a project* (Quarto extensions cannot be installed globally):
+To add the format *to a project* (Quarto extensions cannot be installed globally):

 ```bash
 quarto add arcruz0/quarto-compact